UPPMAX/install-methods/data_uppnex/CTAT_RESOURCE_LIB/CTAT_RESOURCE_LIB-db-README.md

 <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/>

-There are two separate versions depending on STAR-fusion version in use.
-At UPPMAX (thus far) we have the modules star-fusion/1.0.0, star-fusion/1.2.0, and star-fusion/1.5.0.
-Pre-1.3.0 STAR-fusion versions require a different processed format (the `Nov012017` version).
+There are currently three separate versions depending on STAR-fusion version in use.

+* STAR-fusion 1.7.0 requires the versions in `2019-08`, downloaded from <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/__genome_libs_StarFv1.7/>
+* STAR-fusion 1.6.0 (not currently installed at UPPMAX) uses a newer version available at `2019-03`, downloaded from <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/__genome_libs_StarFv1.6/>
+* STAR-fusion 1.3.0 to 1.5.0 use the version `2018-02`, downloaded from <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/__genome_libs_StarFv1.3/>
+* Pre-1.3.0 STAR-fusion versions require the processed format that is found in `2017-11`, downloaded from <https://data.broadinstitute.org/Trinity/CTAT_RESOURCE_LIB/__genome_libs_pre-StarFv1.3/>

-These are readily downloaded from the above link.
+These are readily downloaded from the above links.
 We want the prebuilt 'plug-n-play' versions.

 A bash script for downloading and expanding the tarballs is in